-With a title like Tarzan’s Fight for Life you’d think the film would be some kind of Lifetime movie of the week type story, with Tarzan fighting for his life against cancer or something, but actually it’s about Tarzan fighting against the ignorant superstitions of the local natives.
-This was the final feature for producer Sol Lesser, and the last Tarzan film to portray Tarzan as a broken English speaking lunk head – the is until we get Bo Derek’s Jane frolicking through the jungle with slab of beef Miles O’Keefe.
-Speaking of Jane, she’s back for this outing, though this time out she’s not given much to do other than look pretty and suffer from appendicitis.
-Also Tarzan and Jane have legally adopted another white jungle boy, which has me asking the question, “With all the different jungle boys these two have gone through wouldn’t Child Services have been notified by now?”
+With a title like Tarzan’s Fight for Life, you’d think the film would be some kind of Lifetime movie-of-the-week type story, with Tarzan fighting for his life against something like cancer, but actually, it’s about Tarzan fighting against the ignorant superstitions of the local natives.
+This was the final feature for producer Sol Lesser, and the last Tarzan film to portray Tarzan as a broken English speaking lunkhead – that is until we get Bo Derek’s Jane frolicking through the jungle with slab of beef Miles O’Keefe in the 1981 Tarzan, the Ape Man.
+Speaking of Jane, she’s back for this outing, though this time she’s not given anything to do other than look pretty and suffer from appendicitis.
+Also, Tarzan and Jane have legally adopted another white jungle boy, which has me asking the question, “With all the different jungle boys these two have gone through wouldn’t Child Services have been notified by now?”

-The movie begins by introducing to us a very worried Anne Sturdy (Jil Jarmyn), she wants to get the hell out of Africa because the local natives are being incited to fight against the medical practice run by her father Dr. Sturdy (Carl Benton Reid).
-It seems Futa (James Edwards). the witch doctor of the Nagasu tribe, is jealous of how his people respect the medicine of the white man, and not his brand of Jungle Magic.
-Anne’s fiancé Ken Warwick (Harry Lauter) is just returning after a two years absence – he was off getting his medical degree – but when she brings him her concerns of the danger they are in, and tells him of how scared she really is, he basically pooh poohs her fears, and condescendingly replies, “I’m sure things aren’t as bad as you say.”
+The movie begins by introducing to us a very worried woman named Anne Sturdy (Jil Jarmyn), who wants to get the hell out of Africa because the local natives are being incited to fight against the medical practices run by her father Dr. Sturdy (Carl Benton Reid).
+It seems Futa (James Edwards), the witch doctor of the Nagasu tribe, is jealous of how his people respect the medicine of the white man and not his brand of Jungle Magic.
+Anne tells her fiancé Ken Warwick (Harry Lauter) of her concerns – he’d been off getting his medical degree thus not party to what’s been going on in the jungle – and when she tells him of how scared she really is, he basically pooh-poohs her fears, and condescendingly replies, “I’m sure things aren’t as bad as you say.”

-This is one of the more plot heavy entries in the Tarzan series – as there is really a lot going on here – we have Tarzan returning home to find that Jane has appendicitis, so he and their newly adopted jungle boy Tartu (Rickie Sorensen), must paddle Jane (Eve Brent) down the river, and back to Dr. Sturdy’s clinic.
-They must portage around a large waterfall – that results in Jane being left alone for a minute and her life being threatened by a python – and the fight between Tarzan and the snake is just embarrassingly bad.
-All Tarzan had to do is walk over and pick up Jane, and carry her to safety, because python’s are not known for their lightning speed attacks, but instead he walks over and picks up the snake so he can wrestle the poor thing.
+This is one of the more plot-heavy entries in the Tarzan series – as there is really a lot going on here – we have Tarzan returning home to find that Jane has appendicitis, so he and their newly adopted jungle boy Tartu (Rickie Sorensen), have to paddle Jane (Eve Brent) down the river to Dr. Sturdy’s clinic.
+They must portage around a large waterfall, that results in Jane being left alone for a minute and her life being threatened by a python, and the fight between Tarzan and the snake is just embarrassingly bad.
+All Tarzan had to do is walk over and pick up Jane and carry her to safety, as pythons are not known for their lightning speed attacks, but instead, he walks over and picks up the snake so he can wrestle the poor thing.

 Note: Poor Gordon Scott almost got killed by this snake, and it took six crew members to pull it off him.

-Also at the clinic is a young Nagasu woman, who Tarzan rescued from the clutches of a crocodile, and he had taken her to the clinic against the wishes of Futa, causing more animosity between Tarzan and the Futa.
-Dr. Sturdy does his best to save her, but because Futa had recently forbidden his people from giving blood donations -and with not enough of her blood type for a transfusion – the poor girl dies.
-Futa, thinking this makes for a perfect opportunity for revenge, hypnotizes the grief stricken husband of the dead girl into sneaking into the clinic to kill Jane, who is recovering from from her appendectomy surgery.
-He is foiled by a sharp eyed Tartu, and then killed by one of the doctor’s native helpers.
+Also at the clinic is a young Nagasu woman who Tarzan had rescued from the clutches of a crocodile, and he had taken her to the clinic against the wishes of Futa, causing more animosity between Tarzan and the Futa.
+Dr. Sturdy does his best to save her, but because Futa had recently forbidden his people from giving blood donations. so because there is not enough of her blood type for a transfusion the poor girl dies.
+Futa, thinking this makes for a perfect opportunity for revenge, hypnotizes the grief-stricken husband of the dead girl into sneaking into the clinic to kill Jane, who is recovering from her appendectomy.
+He is foiled by a sharp-eyed Tartu, and then killed by one of the doctor’s native helpers.
 Things start to really look bad for Futa when the late chief’s young son becomes stricken with the same illness that killed his father, a malady that Futa was unable to cure with his tribal potions.
 If Futa’s magic fails again, and the boy dies, the villagers will most certainly vote for a new witch doctor.
 Ramo comes up with the brilliant idea of sneaking into Dr. Sturdy’s clinic, stealing some white man’s medicine, and then giving it to the young boy under the guise of his “Jungle Magic.”

-This is a decent Tarzan movie – if not one of the more action packed ones – it’s theme of science versus superstition is handled fairly well, and doesn’t constantly hammer the “ignorant savages” angle too much.
-The scenes that bothered me were the ones where Tarzan had to have how a thermometer works explained to him, and Jane giving him a hard time for not recognizing that she is wearing a new dress.
+This is a decent Tarzan movie – if not one of the more action-packed ones – as its theme of science versus superstition is handled fairly well, and doesn’t constantly hammer the “ignorant savages” angle too much.
+The scenes that bothered me were the ones where Tarzan had to have the workings of a thermometer explained to him, and Jane giving him a hard time for not recognizing that she is wearing a new dress.
 She asks, “Notice anything?
 And he looks around bewildered.

-Do we seriously need Fifties sitcom wife versus husband stuff in our jungle adventures?
-But overall director H. Bruce Humberstone gives a decent entry in the series, with solid characters and a strong story.
-The use of location footage – including Gordon Scott riding a giraffe – would have worked better if they used the same film stock for the rest of the film, as the constant shifting in picture quality is rather jarring, because the location footage is dark and grainy while the studio stuff is bright Technicolor.
+Did we seriously need 50s sitcom wife versus husband stuff in our jungle adventures?
+But overall director H. Bruce Humberstone gives a decent entry in the series, with solid characters and a strong story, but the use of location footage – including Gordon Scott riding a giraffe – would have worked better if they used the same film stock for the rest of the film, as the constant shifting in picture quality is rather jarring, as the location footage is dark and grainy while the studio stuff is bright Technicolor.

 You can find all my Tarzan movie reviews here: Tarzan at the Movies